phphd/exceptional-matcher/README.md

 }
 ```

-Make sure to specify your current version of library so that upgrade sets will be matched correctly.
+Make sure to specify your current version of the library so that upgrade sets will be matched correctly.

+You should also check [UPGRADE.md](UPGRADE.md) file for additional upgrade instructions and breaking changes.